 In the 2000s, Russo's strong streak faltered after booking a voice acting role in the animated film "The Adventures of Rocky and Bullwinkle," a movie which crashed at the box office and received mixed reviews.
 Things didn't get much better after she appeared in "Showtime" and "Big Trouble."
 However, Rene bounced back with "Two for the Money" and "Yours, Mine and Ours" before taking a five-year break from acting.

 Russo jumped right back into the action with three Marvel Cinematic Universe films, starting with "Thor" in 2011.
 She then followed up with "Thor: The Dark World."
 Together, these movies raked in more than $1 billion in box office revenue.
 Rene also felt that they reinvigorated her career.
-In 2014, Russo booked a central role alongside Jake Gylenhaal in the film "Nightcrawler."
-Throughout the next few years, she followed up with roles in movies like "Frank and Cindy," "The Intern," and "Just Getting Started."
+In 2014, Russo booked a central role alongside Jake Gyllenhaal in the film "Nightcrawler."
+In the next few years, she followed up with roles in movies like "Frank and Cindy," "The Intern," and "Just Getting Started."
 She ended the 2010s with a role in "Velvet Buzzsaw" and brief appearance in "Avengers: Endgame" (the highest-grossing film of all time, as of 2020).

-Relationships: In 1992, Rene married Dan Gilroy, a well-known screenwriter who wrote and directed "Nightcrawler."
+In 1992, Rene married Dan Gilroy, a well-known screenwriter who wrote and directed "Nightcrawler."
 The pair met on the set of a lesser-known film and subsequently had one child together in 1993.

-Mental Health: Rene Russo has admitted that she suffers from bipolar disorder, and that she has been dealing with it since she was a young child.
+Rene Russo has admitted that she suffers from bipolar disorder, and that she has been dealing with it since she was a young child.
 Eventually, Russo started taking medication for this ailment.

-Real Estate: In 2019, it was reported that Rene and Dan were renting out their Brentwood home for $19,500 per month.
+In 2019, it was reported that Rene and Dan were renting out their Brentwood home for $19,500 per month.
 Built in the early 90s, this residence sits on over an acre of land on a wooded hillside.
 Complete with four bedrooms and 3,700 square feet of living space, the home also offers exceptional views of the surrounding canyons and mountains.
 The couple have owned the residence since 1999, when they purchased it for $2.4 million.

 In addition, they own another property in the Toluca Lake community, which Russo personally purchased in the late 70s.
 This cottage features two bedrooms.
 It was widely assumed that after putting one Brentwood property up for rent, the couple simply moved to their other home in the same neighborhood.
 Rene and Dan have owned a separate home in Brentwood since the mid 90s, and they purchased it for $3.75 million.
 Judging by the price tag, we can safely assume that the Hollywood pair took the nicer home for themselves while renting out their less luxurious residence for a little extra passive income.